dhaval201279/cloud-native-java-demo/README.md

 ### Config service
 [Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) is horizontally scalable centralized configuration service for distributed systems.
 It uses a pluggable repository layer that currently supports Git and local storage.

 This POC simply loads config files from the local classpath.
 These files are available at `config-files` directory in [Config service resources](https://github.com/dhaval201279/cloud-native-java-demo/tree/master/config-service/src/main/resources).
-By following the convention whenever reservation-service requests it's configuration, this Config service responds with `config-files/reservation-service.properties` and `config-files/application.properties`.
+By following the rule of convention whenever reservation-service requests it's configuration, this Config service responds with `config-files/reservation-service.properties` and `config-files/application.properties`.

 ##### Client side usage
 For using above configurations just build Spring Boot application that depends on `spring-cloud-config-client`.
 The most easiest and straight forward way to add this dependency via `spring-cloud-starter-config` POM.